 Segmented payouts: With child life insurance policies, you can select if the child will get payment as a lump sum, or in yearly instalments.
 Such a setting will help in paying dues such as college fees, mortgage amounts etc.

 Premium waivers: An intrinsic part of child plans, premium waivers are applicable when the insured dies within the stipulated tenure.
-In such a scenario, the sum assured will be paid out to the child or ward, while the premium for the remaining tenure will be paid by the insurer.
-At the end of tenure, maturity amounts will be provided as detailed in the policy document.
+In such a scenario, the sum assured will be paid out to the beneficiary, while the premium for the remaining tenure will be paid by the insurer.
+At the end of the tenure, the maturity amount will be provided as detailed in the policy document.
 In case premium waiver is not provided automatically with the plan, you should opt for a waiver rider.

-Riders: Specific riders are available that give you more out of your life insurance policy.
+Riders: Specific riders are available that give you more out of life insurance policy.
 The riders are available in three basic categories – premium waiver, critical illness, and accidental death and disability.
 The premium waiver may already be added with your plan, so please check the policy documents in this regard.
-The critical illness rider provides coverage for critical illness, while accidental death and disability riders are applicable in case of unfortunate accidents that cause disability or death of the insured.
+The critical illness rider provides coverage for a set of predefined critical illnesses, while accidental death and disability riders are applicable in case of unfortunate accidents that cause disability or death of the insured.

 Unit Linked Insurance Plans: The payouts at maturity of ULIPs is determined by the markets, as the funds in ULIPs will be invested in equity instruments.
 This plan is good for longer tenures (more than 10 years) of policies.
 Companies may provide the option for choosing between different investments funds, allowing you more control over the money you have invested.
 Some dynamic plans are also available where the interests and monies may be transferred directly and automatically from equity to debt instruments.